 - Once parents have decided to send their child to Stoughton Pre-School, they will be required to complete a registration form.
-Applications must be accompanied by a £30 registration fee which will be used to provide uniform items. - A letter will then be sent confirming that your child has been registered with us. - Parents/carers will be informed of availability during the term before their child is due to start, at which time familiarisation visits to the Pre-School will be arranged.
+Applications must be accompanied by a £30 registration fee (no fee required for children in receipt of FEET funding) which will be used to provide uniform items. - A letter will then be sent confirming that your child has been registered with us. - Parents/carers will be informed of availability during the term before their child is due to start, at which time familiarisation visits to the Pre-School will be arranged.
 Our settling-in policy will be explained to parents and dates will be agreed for settling-in visits and the starting date. - We are flexible about attendance patterns to accommodate the needs of individual children and families, but ask that children attend for a minimum of two sessions per week.
 This is to ensure that children benefit from continuity and stability in their learning environment.